pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/index.md

 description: Creating and Publishing Packages for Pulsar Package Registry
 ---

-Here we will focus on the "Hackable" part of the Hyper-Hackable Editor.
-As well as take a look at how to get your package listed on the Pulsar Package Registry.
-As we've seen and you've probably noticed a huge part of Pulsar is made up of bundled and community made packages.
-If you wish to add some functionality to Pulsar, you have access to the same APIs and tools that the core features of Pulsar has.
-From the [tree-view](https://github.com/pulsar-edit/tree-view) to the [command-palette](https://github.com/pulsar-edit/command-palette) functionality, even the most core features of Pulsar are implemented as packages.
+A huge part of Pulsar is made up of bundled and community-made packages.
+If you wish to add some functionality to Pulsar, you have access to the same APIs and tools that were used to build Pulsar itself.
+From the [tree-view](https://github.com/pulsar-edit/tree-view) to the [command-palette](https://github.com/pulsar-edit/command-palette) functionality — most core features of Pulsar are implemented as packages.

 In this section we will cover how to extend the functionality of Pulsar through writing packages.
 Packages can do a number of things: change the user interface, add a new theme, add a grammar for a language, and more.
 We'll learn this by writing a series of increasingly complex packages together, introducing you to new APIs, tools, and techniques as we need them.